Richard Goldberg: Capture

 In May 2007, Goldberg had been seeing a nonprofit counselor.
 He allegedly told the counselor he was an American fugitive, but the charges against him were "trumped up".
 The counselor had identified Goldberg as one of the FBI's Ten Most Wanted Fugitives and verified the outstanding arrest warrant for Goldberg by visiting the FBI's website, where Goldberg's photo and a description of his crimes were posted.
 He then told the FBI's Los Angeles Field Office where Goldberg was.
 Agents at the Los Angeles Office sent the information to the FBI's legal attaché at the U.S. Embassy in Ottawa, Canada.
-The Attaché sought help from Canadian law enforcement authorities in Montreal.
+The attaché sought help from Canadian law enforcement authorities in Montreal.
 Members of the Royal Canadian Mounted Police (RCMP) and the Montreal Police Service (MPS) responded immediately and arrested Goldberg without incident at the address provided by the tipster.

 After being a fugitive for six years, Goldberg was arrested by the RCMP and MPS for violating Canadian immigration laws on May 12, 2007.
 On May 24, he was deported from Canada to the United States, where he was tried on both state and federal charges of child sexual abuse and distribution of obscene material involving children.

 Goldberg's lawyer, Jeffrey Boro, said his client was preparing to surrender himself days before his arrest.
 The lawyer suggested that Goldberg's inquiries and requests for help made him easy to track down.

 Trial and conviction

 On December 10, 2007, Goldberg pleaded guilty in federal court to one count of producing child pornography, and he was sentenced to 20 years in prison.
-At his sentencing, U.S. District Judge John Walter said: "Goldberg is a deeply disturbed individual with a lack of remorse beyond belief."
+At his sentencing, U.S. District Judge John Walter said, "Goldberg is a deeply disturbed individual with a lack of remorse beyond belief."

-Goldberg is currently incarcerated at the Federal Correctional Institution, Fort Dix, a low-security federal prison in Burlington County, New Jersey and subsequently transferred to Federal Medical Center, Devens.
-His projected release date is October 11, 2024.
+Goldberg was incarcerated at the Federal Correctional Institution, Fort Dix, a low-security federal prison in Burlington County, New Jersey, and was later transferred to Federal Medical Center, Devens.